SpinazieSin/PICO/README.md

-# Repo for pico games and experiments
+# Repo for PICO-8 Games and Experiments

 ## faxanadu
 WIP faxanadu demake.